Meng87/UniTrack/README.md

 # Introduction
-A tool that performs uses UniTrack person detection on video data and outputs in .json format:
+A tool that performs uses UniTrack person detection on video data.
-1) Bounding box coordinates of the location of a given person in a frame of the video
-2) Video frames cropped to show only the detected person
-3) .csv file containing the proportion of time that each person appears in a video

 For a full description of the how UniTrack works, visit the [UniTrack project page](https://github.com/Zhongdao/UniTrack)